 - To better tailor any requests we make of you so that they reflect your specific interests and so that any funding requests are at an appropriate financial level

-However if we have not had any response from you within those two years we will archive your data record and remove all your personal data except that which we are legally required to hold to fulfil our statutory obligations (e.g. regarding Gift Aid).
+However, if we have not had any response from you within those two years we will archive your data record and remove all your personal data except that which we are legally required to hold to fulfil our statutory obligations (e.g. regarding Gift Aid).

-what are your choices?
+what are your data protection rights?

 what is profiling activity?